Tensions rising: NHL multigame series ratchet up animosity

 “It’s like anything,” Garland said.
 “You spend time around somebody too long, you get aggravated with them, and you play someone seven times, you’ll get aggravated with them, too.”

-AP Sports Writer Teresa M. Walker contributed.
+AP Sports Writer Teresa M. Walker contributed to this report.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports